 About

-I am a veteran book seller living and working in SW Florida.
+I’m a veteran book seller living and working in SW Florida.
 I am also a mother and a grandmother.
-I am passionate about reading and wish to share with others who enjoy receiving information about new authors, new titles and just good writing.
+I am passionate about reading and wish to share with others who enjoy receiving information about new authors, new titles and just great writing.

 I have a connection to many booksellers and book lovers as well as publishers, authors and literary agents.
 I give book talks and am very involved in the whole book process.
-I will be able to review advance copies of books coming out in the future and get it out to you what my thoughts are about the future of these books.
-Several times in the past few years I have come across a brand new title and pronounced that I believe it to become an important read, and it has.
-My newest favorite example of this is Abraham Verghese’s CUTTING FOR STONE.
-And now it’s being made into a movie.
+I am able to review advance copies of books coming out in the future and let you know what my thoughts are about the future of these books.
+Several times in the past few years I have come across a brand new title and pronounced it an important read, and it has been.
+My all-time favorite example of this is Abraham Verghese’s CUTTING FOR STONE.
+More recently, I was working on marketing for AMERICAN DIRT by Jeanine Cummins.
+I knew it was going to be HUGE in the book world.
+What I didn’t know is how controversial it would become.
+BIG.

 I will be sharing my thoughts and excitement with you and hope you will share yours.
 I look forward to hearing from book lovers, booksellers and anyone else interested in the book experience.

-Oh, by the way, Maurice is my Seal Point Siamese cat of 19 years.
-He loves a good book!
+Oh, by the way, Maurice was my Seal Point Siamese cat who was with us for 22 years.
+He loved a good book!

 1. Yeah!
 “Maurice on Books” is up and running … Now everyone can benefit, as I have, from your great reviews and interesting book finds.
 Congratulations, and thanks for sharing.
 I look forward to reading more from “Maurice”